moznion/java-mysql-diff/README.md

 Description
 --

-This package is port of onishi-san's [mysqldiff](https://github.com/onishi/mysqldiff).
+This package is port of onishi-san's [mysqldiff](https://github.com/onishi/mysqldiff) from Perl to Java.

 See Also
 --